Manufacturing Businesses for Sale

 Automated Grain / Feed Handling Business

-Designs customized production and automation solutions for grain, feed, brewing, and distilling industries, enhancing efficiency with advanced control systems.
+Designer and manufacturer of customized production and automation solutions for grain, feed, brewing, and distilling industries, scaled 5x from $1M to $5.2M between 2023 and 2024.

 Price$11M